youngcet/payfast/README.md

                 'm_payment_id': '7663668635664', // payment id
                 'amount': '50', // amount
-                'item_name': '#0000002', // item name (should be one word, no spaces) 'additional_text': 'Subscription Fee for services rendered', // optional, only used on the payment details, not passed to PayFast
+                'item_name': '#0000002', // item name (should be one word, no spaces) },
-            },
             passPhrase: 'xxxxxxxxxxxxxxx',  // Your payfast passphrase
             useSandBox: true, // true to use Payfast sandbox, false to use their live server